data301-2021-winter1/project-group70-project/README.md

 ## Team Members

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Tara Behnsen: I am a 4th year EESC student from Germany and I am interested in sustainable resource management!
-- Pyper Legge : I am a 4th year Earth and Environmental Science student, from Yellowknife NWT.
+- Person 3: one sentence about you!

 ## Images